By Eddie Capparucci, Ph.D., LPC, C-CSAS

 Another aspect of a husband’s transformation is ensuring his wife feels like the center of his world.
 This includes prioritizing and being attentive to her needs and desires.
 To accomplish this, he should always ask himself, “how will this action or inaction impact my wife.”
 Slowing down and thinking ahead before making decisions such as – “I am stopping by the grocery store; I should call and see if she needs anything” – will instill in her the mindset “he is thinking about me even when we are apart.”
 And that will be very different than how she felt when he was busy being unfaithful.

 “An excellent wife who can find?
 She is far more precious than jewels.
 The heart of her husband trusts in her, and he will have no lack of gain.
 She does him good and not harm, all the days of her life.”
 Prov.
 31: 10-31

 Men must work on other aspects of the transformation process to reach a point where their wives feel safe again.
 It is a long process.
 In fact, it is a life-long process.
 No individual who travels this route does so with perfection.
 But the key to dealing with failures is determining what went wrong and how to learn from those mistakes.

 For those men who elect to take this journey to become emotionally mature and attuned, they, along with their wives, will awaken not only their relationships but also their souls.

-Dr. Capparucci is a licensed-professional counselor who works with men struggling with Problematic Sexual Behaviors and emotional deficiencies.
-He is the creator of the Inner Child Model for treating sex/porn addiction and the author of Why Men Struggle to Love: Overcoming Relational Blind Spots and Going Deeper: How the Inner Child Impacts Your Sexual Addiction.
+Dr. Eddie Capparucci is a licensed professional counselor and creator of the Inner Child Model for treating Problematic Sexual Behaviors.
+He is the author of Going Deeper: How the Inner Child Impacts Your Sexual Addiction and Why Men Struggle to Love: Overcoming Relational Blind Spots.